shopsys/shopsys/upgrade/UPGRADE-v9.1.0-dev.md

     - translation in the administration was changed from "Main page products" to "Promoted products"
         - translation ID will be changed accordingly in the next major
     - see #project-base-diff to update your project

+- made frontend API tests to be currency independent ([#2075](https://github.com/shopsys/shopsys/pull/2075))
+    - see #project-base-diff to update your project